syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-using-webapp.md

 ---
 layout: post
-title: Bind data using Dapper and perform CRUD operations | Syncfusion
+title: Bind data using Dapper with CRUD operations in Web App | Syncfusion
 component: "DataGrid component and DataManager"
 description: How to consume data from SQL database using Dapper, bind it to a Syncfusion Component, and perform CRUD operations in Blazor Web App.
 component: Common